php-packages/dumpy/README.md

     - show its properties and their respective values
     - show its methods (name, visibility, parameters)

-I've been thinking about utilising docblock comments.
+I've been also thinking about utilising docblock comments.